grf5/afm-datacenter-firewall-lab-guide/docs/_build/html/_sources/lab4/step07.rst.txt

 6. Repeat this same procedure for both devices, once completed your screen will show the following.

-   a.
-For any conflicts you may encounter – leave BIG-IQ selected
+..
+NOTE:: For any conflicts you may encounter – leave BIG-IQ selected resolution
-      resolution

 |image102|